WilliamMayor/williammayor.github.io/_posts/2013-04-30-Facebook-Hackathon-London-2013.md

 title: Facebook Hackathon London 2013
 tags: [facebook, programming]
 ---
-This this weekend (2013/4/28-2013/4/29) I attended the London Facebook Hackathon.
+This weekend (2013/4/28-2013/4/29) I attended the London Facebook Hackathon.
 24 hours of hacking together Facebook apps and eating copious amounts of unhealthy food.
 Awesome.

 What did I hack?
 I had a last minute idea for a cool Facebook App and managed to convince two other people to join me in building it.
 The idea was to replicate projects such as [SETI at Home](http://setiathome.berkeley.edu/), and [Folding@Home](http://folding.stanford.edu/) but via Facebook.
 The general idea is that sometimes researchers have a complicated task that they break down into smaller tasks.
 These small tasks are distributed around lots and lots of computers.
 Each computer then performs the tiny task and sends the results back to the central server.
 Each tiny task is relatively easy to complete but add them all together and you have a solution to a really complicated problem.
 This idea has been used to understand weather patterns, search the heavens for life and a whole bunch of other exciting projects.